Flow-based density of states for complex actions: Numerical Results

 as well as

 We train flows using this target action with $m^2 = 1, \lambda = 1, P = 1000$ for one- and two-dimensional lattices of size 8 and ${4 \times 4}$, respectively.
-In order to enforce equivariance under translations, the context functions $s,t$ are implemented as convolutional networks with the condition $c$ provided as an additional input channel.
+To enforce equivariance under translations, the context functions $s,t$ are implemented as convolutional neural networks with the condition $c$ provided as an additional input channel.
 The offset in this case is $\bar{\phi}(c) = (c / |\Lambda|, 0)$, where $|\Lambda|$ denotes the total number of lattice sites, such that $X(\bar{\phi}(c)) = c$.
 In order to provide conventional baseline results, we employ HMC with the same target action and value for $P$, subsequently reconstructing $\rho_P$ up to an overall factor using the numerical integration method described in \Cref{sec:flow-dos}; see \Cref{app:lattice-details} for further details on model, training, and simulation.

 \Cref{fig:lattice-rho} compares $\rho_P(c) / \rho_P(0)$ (i.e.\ normalized to 1 at $c = 0$) obtained with flow-based sampling to the MCMC baseline.
 Similar to the zero-dimensional case, the results accurately reproduce the conventional computation, thereby confirming that our approach also works here as intended.
-We emphasize again that for the MCMC baseline, the reconstruction of the DoS at some point $c \neq 0$ by numerical integration necessarily requires precise knowledge of $\partial_c \log \rho_P(c)$ in the interval $(0,c)$.
+We emphasize again that for the MCMC baseline, the reconstruction of the DoS at some point $c \neq 0$ by numerical integration requires precise knowledge of $\partial_c \log \rho_P(c)$ from $0$ to $c$.
 In contrast, with the flow-based approach, the DoS can be independently probed at arbitrary points because it is computed directly.